double-z/chef-provisioning-registry/README.md

 Requirements
 ------------

-The Demo was tested on Ubuntu 12.04. should work wherever with minimal to no mods.
+The Demo was tested on Ubuntu 12.04 and OSX 10.10.1. should work wherever with minimal to no mods.

 For the demo, chefdk is necessary.